-2013/14 2014/15 2015/16 2016/17 2017/18 Trend Link to PI Code Value Target Value Target Target Target Target Performance on year on year Target setting rationale Corporate Strategy Objective Explanations for Variances to Target PI ES1 Number of reported missed collections per 100,000 population 17 20 20 19 18 17 17 .
-Target revised with introduction of consistency in methods of reporting and monitoring.
+2013/14 2014/15 , 2015/16 2016/17 2017/18 Trend Link to PI Code Short Name Value Target Value Target Target Target Target Current Performance year on year Target setting rationale Corporate Strategy Objective Explanations for Variances to Target PI ES1 Number of reported missed collections per 100,000 population 17 20 20 19 18 17 17 ♣ Target revised with introduction of consistency in methods of reporting and monitoring.
 Increase monitoring and allocation of responsibility to refuse collection staff.
 Improved communications of accountability.
-Work required to establish which claims are genuine and remove false claims from numbers. waste The difficulty is not predicting the bins but rather the paper.
+Work required to establish which claims are genuine and remove false claims from numbers.
+To increase the recycling of waste material The difficulty is not predicting the bins but rather the paper.
 We assume every house will present a bin for collection but we don't know who will present paper for collection.
 This skews the result.
-PI ES2 Percentage of missed collections put right in 24 hrs 94% 96% 92% 98% 99% 99% 99% .
-Target set to reach a 'plateau' of optimum the recycling of waste There were 2 particularly bad months for returns being May and June.
+PI ES2 Percentage of missed collections put right in 24 hrs 94% 96% 92% 98% 99% 99% 99% ♣ Target set to reach a 'plateau' of optimum service delivery and to remove false claims To increase the recycling of waste material There were 2 particularly bad months for returns being May and June.
 These were due to resources not being available due to sickness.
-PI ES5 Percentage of households receiving a three-stream collection service 97% 97% 96.49% 96.5% 96.6% 96.7% 96.8% • All new developments/new builds will be provided with 3 stream waste collection services which will increase the percentage of the borough covered.
+PI ES5 Percentage of households receiving a three-stream collection service 97% 97% 96.49% 96.5% 96.6% 96.7% 96.8% All new developments/new builds will be provided with 3 stream waste collection services which will increase the percentage of the borough covered.
 To increase the recycling of waste material Target virtually met

-2013/14 2014/15 2015/16 2016/17 2017/18 Trend Link to PI Code Short Name Value Target Value Target Target Target Target Current Performance year on year Target setting rationale Corporate Strategy Objective Explanations for Variances to Target PI ES6 (NI 185) CO2 reduction from local authority operations 21.6% 1.0% N/A ? ?
+2013/14 2014/15 5 2015/16 2016/17 2017/18 Trend Link to PI Code Short Name Value Target Value Target Target Target Target Current Performance year on year larget setting rationale Corporate Strategy Objective Explanations for Variances to Target PI ES6 (NI 185) CO2 reduction from local authority operations 21.6% 1.0% N/A ? ?
 Previous 5% target reductions are unrealistic - 1.2% for 1/3 savings on energy in building.
 May action 4% next year and then little else.
 It will get harder as years go on.
-Not yet available PI ES9 (NI 191) Residual household waste per household 540 515 539 525 525 520 515 • Due to the newly built properties being designed for co-mingled recycling and further education of existing property owners there will be a natural trend of reduction of residual waste per household.
-A reduction of 10kg per household per annum results in a reduction of 269 tonnes of the total residual waste per annum.
-With this in mind and the fact that the target was not achieved 14/15 the targets have been revised accordingly.
-To increase the recycling of waste material Target was not achievable PI ES10 (NI 192) Percentage of household waste sent for reuse, recycling and composting 37.46% 40.00% 38.65% 42.00% 40.00% 41.00% 45.00% • As education increases and residual waste decreases per household there should be an increase.
-This will however, need to be tempered by the amount of paper recycled decreasing due to 'e' technology.
-To increase the recycling of waste material Target was too optimistic meeting date: 1 SEPTEMBER 2015 title: CAPITAL MONITORING 2015/16 submitted by: DIRECTOR OF RESOURCES principal author: ANDREW COOK
+Not yet available PI ES9 (NI 191) Residual household waste per household 540 515 539 525 525 520 515 annum results in a reduction of 269 tonnes To increase the recycling of waste material Target was not achievable PI ES10 (NI 192) Percentage of household waste sent for reuse, recycling and composting 37.46% 40.00% 38.65% 42.00% 40.00% 41.00% 45.00% tempered by the amount of paper recycled To increase the recycling of waste material Target was too optimistic